How can parents teach their children to love? Is it something that can be taught?

 4. Love is not too busy

 Love is not negligent, too busy or arrogant and draws people towards you.
 Your home can be such a haven of love that when people visit they feel at peace.
+This is one powerful way to teach children how to love.
 So the way you behave towards each other sets the tone for your children.
 Spend quality time with each other.
 Rather than being so busy with work, be intentional and make time to spend quality family time together.
 Children spell love as time.
 Let them see you do things for your spouse just because.
-You can watch your spouse’s favorite show just to show love.
+You can watch your spouse’s favourite show just to show love.

 5. Love does not rejoice in unrighteousness